mdheller/dumbass/README.md

 In a type-checking environment like TypeScript, expressions are checked because they are just regular script.
 Hover-over docs and code-completion just work as well.

+## Advantages over React

+### Not bloatware

+Only ~1.5Kb minified gzipped compared to ~100kb for other frameworks.
+If you have 1 million requests per day this will save you 3 terabytes of data a month.

 ## Benefits over JSX

 ### Native syntax